-Our guide to holidays in Devon
+Our guide to self-catering holiday cottages in Devon

 Now we may be a tiny bit biased, but we love our county, and we can honestly say that every one of its resorts has a unique character that offers something special to those of you pondering a holiday in good old Devon.
 From the sandy beaches and fluttering palms of the English Riviera in South Devon to the dramatic, rugged coastline that draws the surfers to the north, there’s a Devon holiday to suit every kind of visitor and every kind of break.